kamushadenes/chloe/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for Chloe
-title: "[FEATURE] "
+title: "[FEATURE] Short and descriptive title"
 labels: feature
 assignees: kamushadenes

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+### Overview
+Provide a brief summary of the feature request and its purpose.

+### Motivation
+##### Objective
+Describe the objective this feature aims to achieve.

+##### Impact
+Explain how this feature would benefit users or the project.

+### Proposed Solution
+##### Description
+Describe the proposed feature and how it should be implemented.

+##### Changes
+List any changes required in the existing code or project structure.

+### Considerations (Optional)
+List any challenges, trade-offs, or other considerations related to the implementation of this feature.

+### Additional Resources
-Add any other context or screenshots about the feature request here.
+- Attach any relevant screenshots, mockups, or links to provide more context about the feature request.
+- Reference any related issues or discussions.